asen/smg/docs/index.md

 In addition to the mentioned RRD objects, SMG also supports *View objects*.
 These are defined on top of RRD objects - every View object must reference a RRD Object.
-Technically SMG cares only about RRD (update) objects when doing the interval runs but only cares about View objects when filtering for display.
+Technically SMG cares only about RRD (update) objects when doing the interval runs for updates but only cares about View objects when filtering for display.

 By default every RRD Object is also a View object so one does not need to explicitly define View objects except in some cases described